How to Rebuild Trust After Betrayal

 When My Marriage Broke, I Was Not Sure Anything Could Be Saved

+Betrayal in a relationship can feel like the ground beneath you has shifted.
 I remember standing in my kitchen one night, staring at the floor, thinking, I do not know if we can get past this.
-His confession or declaration (depending on my emotuonal state right at that moment), "I've met someone", deposited a one ton cedarblock on my chest.
+When he said, “I’ve met someone,” everything shifted.
+It felt like something heavy dropped into my chest.
 I questioned everything.
 I did not know if I could trust again or if there was anything left to rebuild.

 The pain was real.
-The confusion was overwheming.
+The confusion was overwhelming.
 The silence between us was almost louder than the truth.

 Why Trust Breaks